agisga/spitzy/_posts/2015-05-05-documentation.md

 As the other methods, in order to ensure the stability of the Lax-Wendroff method (meaning that the solution will not have exponentially growing modes), the step sizes $\Delta x$ and $\Delta t$ should be chosen such that the so-called [CFL (Courant-Friedrichs-Lewy) condition](http://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition)
 $$\left| \frac{a\Delta t}{\Delta x} \right| \leq 1$$
 is satisfied.
 This can be shown via von Neumann stability analysis.
-For a rigorous derivation of this and other properties of the Lax-Wendroff scheme we refer to [blabla].
+For a rigorous derivation of this and other properties of the Lax-Wendroff scheme we refer to [Rez11].

 ### Implementation